Catholic Prayer.ca - Download the EBook Children BibleInformational Site Network Informational

 'Twas a more enduring gift

-Than the wisdom of a Plato
+Than the wisdom of a Plat

 To our poverty and thrift.